 Lead in Drinking Water

 Did you know that the City of Oregon City is required to sample for Lead and Copper in our water distribution system every 3 years?
-Lead was a common service line material used in some parts of the country, but it has not been documented as an often-used material for water services in the Pacific Northwest.
-It was, however, used in plumbing fixtures which can leave traces of lead in drinking water.
+Lead pipe was commonly used for water services in some parts of the country, but was not used often in the Pacific Northwest.
+It was however, used in plumbing fixtures which can leave traces of lead in drinking water.

 Identify Your Service Line